MostafaMamouni/bcm-guide/cluster-management-training-program.md

 # Introduction to system administration of HPC clusters

-Out aim in this training is to explain an HPC cluster as a concept and use Bright Cluster Manager for a demonstration since it is the fastest way to build an HPC cluster and start practicing the administrating of the cluster, then if you don't will to work with Bright Cluster Manager you can migrate to open source tools, but it is important to understand very well all the aspects
+The objectif of this training is to explain an HPC cluster as a concept and use Bright Cluster Manager for a demonstration since it is the fastest way to build an HPC cluster and start practicing the administrating of the cluster, then if you don't will to work with Bright Cluster Manager you can migrate to open source tools, but it is important to understand very well all the aspects